browserengineering/book/book/scheduling.md

 ```

 Note that `set_needs_animation_frame` will only actually set the dirty
-bit if called from the active tab.
+flag if called from the active tab.
 This guarantees that inactive tabs
 can't interfere with active tabs.
 Besides preventing scripts from
 scheduling too many animation frames, this system also makes sure that
 if our browser consistently runs slower than 30 frames per second, we